 Here are a few things we learned while we were there:

-- The islanders are very family-oriented so few shops or restaurants are open in the evening.
+- The islanders are very family-oriented, so few shops or restaurants are open in the evening.

-Another side of Roseau
+Cruise ships: another side of Roseau

 Sleepy little Roseau comes alive whenever a cruise ship comes in.
 Two ships arrived the week we were there.
 Our hotel windows overlooked where the ships dock so we had a chance to watch everyone set up their booths for the tourists.

-Every guide on the bay front offered us a tour, too, and some of them were quite intriguing.
+Every guide on the bay front offered a tour too, and some of them were quite intriguing.
+I’ve listed the best ones above.
 Had we been in the market, we’d have had a hard time choosing which one to take.

 Still, the cruise industry is vital to Dominica’s well being.
 If it doesn’t get income from tourism or other new enterprises, Dominica may someday be forced to find its income elsewhere, perhaps building the Chavez refinery it has been resisting.
 It would be a shame if this island had to sacrifice its greatest resource – its natural beauty – in order to survive.